Last updated April 26th, 2017 at 04:04 am

 By curating content written by others, you make your blog post a one stop shop to find out all you need to know on a topic.
 I mention this first only because it’s what I’m doing here.
 By linking to experts you can provide valuable content for your readers along with your own commentary.
 Google likes quality outbound links too.
 I don’t recommend linking to content without adding a summary and reasons why you are linking.
 Add your own perspective and personality.

 In A Blogging Recipe, Lesly Federici talks about creating memorable posts by the way you make people feel.
 It stands out for me not just because of the excellent tips but the rich language she uses.
 Lesly who runs the Power Affiliate Club is wonderful at empowering her members by encouraging, inspiring and motivating us.
 I’ll tell you more about my passion for PAC in another post.

 “In the never-ending turbulent ocean of internet bloggers,

 how does one, a spec of sand shall we say,

 float to the top and be clearly seen?”

 Bring yourself into the equation so that readers feel they know you.
 Even if you blog about the more technical topics you can add a touch of yourself by relating your experiences, telling stories or adding some humor.

 Being you isn’t about always talking about yourself, as Kevin Carlton, writing on Adrienne Smith’s blog, points out in The Seven Deadly Sins Of A Selfish Website

-In a post provocatively titled How to Be Smart in a World of Dumb Bloggers, Jon Morrow, says of successful of bloggers: They publish great blog posts, build the right relationships, employ the right traffic strategies, but above all they’re “wicked smart” people.
+In a blog post provocatively titled How to Be Smart in a World of Dumb Bloggers, Jon Morrow, says of successful of bloggers: They publish great blog posts, build the right relationships, use the right traffic strategies, but above all they’re “wicked smart” people.